Deployment

 # Build the image if needed and run the host.
 Auto-detects Docker or Apple

 # `container`; add optional backends with repeated --with (see below).
+The host

 afhttp container install